 Due to its bulky weight, the sink might be quite difficult to install without professional assistance.

 Despite its white finish, the sink requires very little maintenance and cleanup.
-Given its big capacity, it will be perfect for spacious kitchens and those who need to do quite a lot of washing by hands.
+Given its big capacity, it will fit spacious kitchens perfectly.
+A good choice for those who value quality and durability.

 461 x 225 x 424 mm